Heller-Brown Building, 160

 Queens College, B.A.

 ExpertisePhilosophy of development, political/cultural geography, psychological and cultural barriers to poverty alleviation, agrarian reform, project planning and implementation, evaluation, organizational management.
+Post-harvest technology transfer.
 Social exclusion and emancipatory development.

 Simon’s research and teaching center on critical issues of social exclusion and emancipatory development.
 His current research focuses on psychological and cultural barriers to poverty reduction and on the role of social movements in development.
 In 2007, he took a leave from Brandeis to serve as the senior adviser on global poverty to the executive director of the Google Foundation.
 He has also been a Visiting Scholar at the Freeman Spogli Institute for International Studies at Stanford University.